 Patient Navigation Center services span all corners of the globe, including countries like India, Pakistan, the Philippines and South Africa – which represent four of the eight countries with the highest number of patients helped.

 Zahir Khan, who has psoriasis, lives in Pakistan and has been using the Patient Navigation Center since August 2016.
-He loves to participate in psoriasis awareness activities and comes to his Patient Navigator, Amy Kurtz, whenever he has questions about his psoriasis.
+He loves to participate in psoriasis awareness activities and turns to his Patient Navigator whenever he has questions about his psoriasis.